AARP Survey: Veterans More Likely to Lose Money to Scams Than Civilians

-WASHINGTON, Nov.
-9, 2021 /PRNewswire/ --Veterans, active-duty service members and their families are nearly 40% more likely to lose money to scams and fraud than the civilian population, according to a new AARP report.
+HARRISBURG, Pa., Nov.
+15, 2021 /PRNewswire/ -- Pennsylvania's 943,417 military veterans and active-duty service members are at risk of being targeted by scammers.
+According to a new AARP report, veterans, military, and their families are nearly 40% more likely to lose money to scams and fraud than the civilian population.
 Additionally, 4 out of 5 military/veteran adults were targeted by scams directly related to their military service or the benefits they receive.

-"Our research shows scammers are taking aim at the veteran and military community at alarming rates, emphasizing the importance of staying up-to-date on the latest scams and how to avoid them," said Troy Broussard, Senior Advisor, AARP Veterans and Military Families Initiative.
-"Knowing the red flags can not only help veterans, military and their families avoid losing money, but also avoid the emotional toll from scams."
+"Our research stresses the need for Pennsylvania's veterans and their families to stay up to date on the latest scams and how to avoid them," said Bill Johnston-Walsh, AARP Pennsylvania State Director.
+"AARP Pennsylvania continues to fight for those who proudly served our state by arming them with information and resources to avoid the financial and emotional impact of scams and fraud."

 Scammers often use military jargon and specific government guidelines to craft an effective pitch to steal money from military members and veterans.
 One in three military/veteran adults reported losing money to these types of service-related scams.
 Of those who lost money, the top scams reported include: